VivekShaha07/LightBeam.ai-Assignment/Second Assignment/README.md

 * Step 2: Open the project folder.

-* Step 3: To run the code, type the following: python app.py print Path of the directory
+* Step 3: To run the code, type the following command: python app.py print Path of the directory

-* Explanation of the above code: a) app.py is the file name where the code resides
+* Explanation of the above command: a) app.py is the file name where the code resides

                                  b) "print": It specifies the operation to be performed by the programme.